The HMI Advantage

 Most frequently attended colleges

-Over the past five years, HMI alumni have most frequently attended the following colleges:
+Over the past five years, HMI alumni have most frequently attended the following fifteen colleges/universities:

 Standardized testing dates are the same at HMI as elsewhere in the country.
 All of our students should consult with their school college counseling offices to make a testing plan that includes the HMI Semester.
 Students who attend during our fall semester take the PSAT at HMI.
 Students attending our spring semester can choose from a variety of standardizing testing options.
 Here are some frequently-chosen routes for spring HMI students: